 The LLM degree in International Commercial Law opens up access to a range of occupations that require specialist expertise.
 It equips students with the necessary intellectual tools to practise international commercial law, or work for relevant government departments, regulators and international organisations in a policy-making or advisory capacity.
 The degree also provides an excellent foundation for students who may wish to pursue a research degree in the field.

 The curriculum combines a thorough grounding in technical legal instruments of international commercial law with sophisticated training in interdisciplinary frameworks for analysis of global business regulation as well as reflective evaluation of the operation and effectiveness of law.
 The modules are taught by distinguished academic specialists who cover a large and diverse range of subjects within the field.

 As a student on the LLM at Canterbury, your choice of specialisation will be shaped by the modules you take and your dissertation topic.
 To be awarded an LLM in a single specialisation, at least three of your six modules must be chosen from those associated with that specialisation with your dissertation also focusing on that area of law.
 The other three modules can be chosen from any offered in the Law School.
-To be awarded a major/minor specialisation you will need to choose three modules associated with one specialisation, and three from another specialisation, with the dissertation determining which is your major specialisation.
+All students are also required to take the Legal Research and Writing Skills module.
+To be awarded a major/minor specialisation you will need to choose three modules associated with one specialisation, and three from another specialisation, with the dissertation determining which is your 'major' specialisation.

 For example, a student who completes at least three modules in International Commercial Law and completes a dissertation in this area would graduate with an LLM in International Commercial Law; a student who completes three Criminal Justice modules and three Environmental Law modules and then undertakes a dissertation which engages with Criminal Justice would graduate with an LLM in Criminal Justice and Environmental Law.